yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 showAsideToc: true
 ---

-Clusters [replicated across regions](../../create-clusters-topology/#sync-across-all-regions) include a minimum of 3 nodes spread across 3 regions with a replication factor (RF) of 3.
+Clusters [replicated across regions](../../create-clusters-topology/#replicate-across-regions) include a minimum of 3 nodes spread across 3 regions with a replication factor (RF) of 3.
 You can add or remove nodes in increments of 3 (each region has the same number of nodes).

 {{< note title="Preview release" >}}

 Replicated across region deployment is a preview release.
-Send your feedback to {{<support-cloud>}}.
+Send your feedback to [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

 {{< /note >}}